xrdocs/xrdocs.github.io/_getting-started/ios-xr-ciscolive-las-vegas-2022.md

 ## Misc
 Product or Strategy Overviews: 30min to provide a high-level overview of new Cisco products, features, and solutions.
 Customer Success Stories: 30min sessions, delivered by Cisco customers and staff, focused on best practices and recommendations for deploying, managing and extending Cisco product features and capabilities.
+DevNet: 45min labs and demos focused on automation, programmability, telemetry and application hosting.

 | Session   Code | Title |
 |---|---|